-Jesus was all for children helping lead the way in the Temple that day.
-And I believe He is also for kids helping lead the way today.
+Jesus was all for kids leading the way in the Temple that day.
+And I believe He is also for kids leading the way today.

 6 Thoughts on Kids Leading the Way